 - Establishing a safe environment in which children can learn and develop

 - Ensuring we practice safer recruitment in checking the suitability of staff and volunteers to work with children

 - Raising awareness of safeguarding issues and equipping children with the skills needed to keep them safe

 - Developing and then implementing procedures for identifying and reporting cases, or suspected cases, of abuse and allegations against teachers and other members of staff

 - Supporting pupils who have been abused in accordance with a Child Protection Plan

-PREVENT DUTY from 1st July 2015: All schools are to exercise their functions to have due regard to the need to prevent people from being drawn into terrorism.
-Nicky Morgan, Secretary of State for Education launched the 'Educate Against Hate' website, http://educateagainsthate.com.
+From 1st July 2015, all schools are to exercise their functions to have due regard to the need to prevent people from being drawn into terrorism.
+Nicky Morgan, Secretary of State for Education launched the 'Educate Against Hate' website.
 This landmark resource is designed to give advise to school leaders, staff and parents of preventing extremism and helping to protect children from radical views.